-Original course out- come Evaluation of language used in this course outcome Improved course outcome Explore in depth the literature on an aspect of teaching strategies.
-Exploration is not a measurable activity, but the quality of the product of exploration would be measurable with a suitable rubric.
-Upon completion of this course, the students will be able to: write a paper based on an in- depth exploration of the literature on an aspect of teaching strategies.
+Original course out- Evaluation of language used in this course outcome Improved course outcome come in this course outcome Explore in depth the Exploration is not a Upon completion of this course, literature on an aspect of measurable activity, but the the students will be able to: write a paper based on an inteaching strategies. quality of the product of depth exploration of the exploration would be literature on an aspect of , ant measurable with a suitable teaching strategies. " Religion of the state of the rubric.
+"Stage of the stage of the stag